furas/python-examples/kivy/grid-inside-grid/README.md

 ## 2. Widget as main widget and Gridlayout inside Widget.

-- it doesn't use all windows
+- it doesn't use all window
 - it doesn't resize when window change size
 - it **can** change `width`, `height` and `position`